FishyW/engine/README.md

 ## Project Navigation
 The engine library files (engine-lib) are stored inside of the library directory.
 A sample project folder used for testing purposes is available inside of the project directory.
 To test a game without the use of the game engine (effectively you're only viewing the scene view), running `task lib:dev` will host a preview of the game inside of localhost.
 The relevant files used to preview this game is under `library/web`.
 You can also think of the files in `library/web` as a simple template project that will eventually be used by the builder.

 Finally, the `src` directory contains Sveltekit (frontend) files used by Tauri and the `src-tauri` directory contains the Tauri Rust (backend) files.
+The tauri config file can be found in `src-tauri/tauri.conf.json`.

 ## Sidenote